Usually, allergies cause sneezing, watery and itchy eyes, a runny nose, itchy skin, and rash.

 When antihistamines and mast cell stabilizers cannot control allergic symptoms, a corticosteroid may help.

 Doctors prescribe a corticosteroid (such as prednisone) to be taken by mouth only when symptoms are very severe or widespread and all other treatments are ineffective.
-If taken by mouth at high doses and for a long time (for example, for more than 3 to 4 weeks), corticosteroids Corticosteroids: Uses and Side Effects Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more can have many, sometimes serious side effects.
+If taken by mouth at high doses and for a long time (for example, for more than 3 to 4 weeks), corticosteroids Corticosteroids: Uses and Side Effects can have many, sometimes serious side effects.
 Therefore, corticosteroids taken by mouth are used for as short a time as possible.

 Creams and ointments that contain corticosteroids can help relieve the itching associated with allergic rashes.
 One corticosteroid, hydrocortisone, is available OTC.

-Leukotriene modifiers, such as montelukast, are anti-inflammatory drugs used to treat the following:
+Leukotriene inhibitors, such as montelukast, are anti-inflammatory drugs used to treat the following:

 They inhibit leukotrienes, which are released by some white blood cells and mast cells when they are exposed to an allergen.
 Leukotrienes contribute to inflammation and cause airways to constrict.
 Montelukast is used only when other treatments are ineffective.

-People who have severe allergic reactions should always carry a self-injecting syringe of epinephrine which should be used as quickly as possible if a severe reaction occurs.
+People who have had or are at risk of having severe allergic reactions should always carry a self-injecting syringe of epinephrine which should be used as quickly as possible if a severe reaction occurs.
 Antihistamine pills may also help, but epinephrine should be injected before taking antihistamine pills.
 Usually, epinephrine stops the reaction, at least temporarily.
-Nonetheless, people who have had a severe allergic reaction should go to the hospital emergency department, where they can be closely monitored and treatment can be repeated or adjusted as needed.
+Nonetheless, people who have had a severe allergic reaction should be transported to an emergency care facility.
+There, they can be closely monitored, and treatment can be repeated or adjusted as needed.

 Treatment of allergies during pregnancy and breastfeeding